Summary of the Council's Complaints Procedure

-- How we will deal with your complaint; and
+- How we will deal with your complaint.

-- What to do if you remain dissatisfied.
+- What to do if you are still dissatisfied.

 1. How to Complain

-If you feel the Council has done something wrong or badly, or failed to do something, the first thing you should do is contact the officer you have been dealing with.
+If you feel the Council has done something wrong or badly, or failed to do something, please contact the officer you have been dealing with.
 You should ask them to put things right for you or explain why the Council has acted in this way.
 If you remain dissatisfied, you may wish to make a formal complaint by following the advice on this page.

-To help us deal effectively with your complaint you will need to tell us:
+To help us deal with your complaint you will need to tell us: